Black Butler: Plot

-In Victorian-era London lives a twelve-year-old earl named Ciel Phantomhive, who has acquired this position after the events of his tenth birthday on December 14, 1885, when the Phantomhive manor was attacked by unidentified perpetrators and set ablaze.
-Ciel, amidst the chaos, discovers his parents, Vincent and Rachel Phantomhive, to be dead along with the family dog, Sebastian.
-The same night, he is kidnapped by the attackers and then sold into slavery, where he ends up in the hands of a sadistic, demon-worshipping cult.
-Ciel then endures endless physical, mental and sexual abuse at the hands of his captors.
-Ciel was also heat-branded with a mark referred to as the "mark of the beast".
+12-year-old earl Ciel Phantomhive lives in Victorian-era London.
+He acquired his title and position after the events of his tenth birthday on December 14, 1885, when the Phantomhive manor was attacked by unidentified perpetrators.
+Ciel's parents died along with the family dog, Sebastian, and he is taken and sold into slavery.
+He ends up in the hands of a sadistic, demon-worshipping cult and endures physical, mental and sexual abuse at the hands of his captors.